-State Wildlife Action3 Plan - Rhode Island has prepared a State Wildlife Action Plan that is part of a national program created by Congress in 2000 to address the longstanding need to fund actions to conserve declining fish and wildlife species before they become threatened or endangered.
+State Wildlife Action4 Plan -Rhode Island has prepared a State Wildlife Action Plan that is part of a national program created by Congress in 2000 to address the longstanding need to fund actions to conserve declining fish and wildlife species before they become threatened or endangered.
 The plan, subject to USFW approval, allows RI to remain eligible for matching grants.
 DEM updated the plan in 2015.
-Intended to be proactive, the SWAP assesses the health of state's wildlife and habitats, identifies the problems they face, and outline actions needed to conserve them over the long term.
+Intended to be proactive, the SWAP assesses the health of the State's wildlife and habitats, identifies the problems they face, and outlines actions needed to conserve them over the long term.
 It encompasses both marine and freshwater habitat types and provides recommended actions on conservation relevant to watershed plans.
+It describes and cross-reference planning activities related to restoring fish passage and improving stream connectivity.

-Coastal Habitat Restoration Strategies - The growing interest in habitat restoration has prompted a commitment by CRMC and DEM to update and further develop habitat restoration strategies.
+Coastal Habitat Restoration Strategies- The growing interest in habitat restoration has prompted a commitment by CRMC and DEM to update and further develop habitat restoration strategies.
 DEM, in collaboration with NBEP, will produce an updated statewide plan for fish passage to support anadromous fish restoration that includes site specific recommendations for dam locations on coastal tributary rivers and streams.
-CRMC is leading an initiative to developing a restoration plan targeting saltmarshes.
+CRMC is leading an initiative to develop a restoration plan targeting saltmarshes.

-Aquatic Invasive Species Management Plans - In response to the growing concerns with aquatic invasive species, Rhode Island prepared its first statewide management plan for aquatic invasive species which was approved in 2007.
+Aquatic Invasive Species Management Plans - In response to the growing concerns about aquatic invasive species, Rhode Island prepared its first statewide management plan for aquatic invasive species, which was approved in 2007.
 It was created under the auspices of the federal Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990, as amended by the National Invasive Species Act of 1996, and the resulting regional panel - Northeast Regional Nuisance Species Panel (NEANS).
 The plan qualifies RI for a limited amount of federal funding provided through USFW.
 The plan identifies AIS documented in RI or considered a threat for introduction to RI.
-The plan also outlines objectives and needed actions in the categories of coordination and communication, monitoring, education, outreach and training, research and development, planning, assessment, prevention and control, legislation and regulation.
+The plan also outlines objectives and needed actions in the categories of coordination and communication, monitoring, education, outreach and training, research and development, planning, assessment, prevention and control, legislation, and regulation.